drobilla/exess/doc/description.rst

 If a value was read but didn't end at whitespace or the end of the string, the status :enumerator:`EXESS_EXPECTED_END` is returned.
-This indicates that there is trailing garbage in the string, so the parse may not be complete or correct depending on the context.
+This indicates that there is trailing garbage in the string, so the parse may be incomplete or incorrect depending on the context.

 **************
 Writing Values